 Mrs. Mary (Polly) Crockett: A Legend in Her Own Right

-Many stories have been written and Hollywood movies made about the life of David Crockett, but very little has been recorded about his first wide Mary Finley of Jefferson County, Tennessee.
-It often said that behind every successful man is an enterprising woman and Crockett family was no exception.
+Many stories have been written and Hollywood movies made about the life of David Crockett, but very little has been recorded about his first wife Mary Finley of Jefferson County, Tennessee.
+It often said that behind every successful man is an enterprising woman and the Crockett family was no exception.

 Polly Crockett embodied the frontier woman's spirit.
 When her husband was away fighting for his country, Polly was left at home on the wilderness with the awesome tasks of safeguarding their children, tending livestock, farming and foraging for food, and keeping the home fires burning.
-The Franklin County Chamber of Commerce's Polly Crockett Festival is more about the spirit of this frontier lady than about the wife of the famous Tennessean.
-Mary (Polly) Crockett is a legend in her own right.
+Franklin County, Tennessee recognizes the spirit of this frontier lady as Polly Crockett is a truly legend in her own right.